 Learn a couple fishing knots, and you're in business.

 3. Find tackle kits

-For ease and affordability you can’t beat a pre-packaged kit.
+For ease and affordability you can't beat a pre-packaged kit.
 If you are new to fishing, these kits have all you need to get started.
-Your basic starter kit will have all the terminal tackle you need (hooks, weights, leaders, bobbers, clips, and probably a lure or two) along with some standard gear like a stringer and hook remover.
-You can find kits that set you up for specific areas like coastal, inshore, or offshore kits which will have a little bit of everything clearly labeled to tell you what setups work best on which species.
-An added bonus is, they usually come in their own tackle box that’s easy to store and carry in a small backpack, and you can reuse it when it’s time to buy more gear.
+Your basic starter kit will have all the terminal tackle you need (hooks, weights, leaders, fishing line, bobbers, clips, and probably a few fishing lures) along with some standard gear like a stringer and hook remover.
+You can find kits at tackle shops that set you up for specific areas like coastal, inshore, or offshore kits which will have a little bit of everything clearly labeled to tell you what setups work best on which species.
+An added bonus is, they usually come in their own tackle box that's easy to store and carry in a small backpack, and you can reuse it when it's time to buy more gear.
 These kits will run at around $10-$20.